 - Cell phone records.
 These can show when a motorist sent a text, which might coincide with your collision.
 We might need to subpoena the cell phone company for a copy of the records.

 These are only some of the more common ways to prove someone was texting while driving.
-Each case is different and has its own facts, so discuss them with a car accident lawyer.
+Each case is different and has its own facts, so discuss them with a lawyer.
 The sooner we can begin gathering evidence for your claim, the stronger your case will be.

 How Will Proving the Driver Was Texting Affect My Case?